Intuz-production/bitcoinJs-API/README.md

-# bitcoinJs-API
+# BitcoinJs-API
-Integrate Bitcoin in your Application seamlessly with ready made API
+# Integrate Bitcoin in your Application seamlessly with ready made API

-Technology Stack:
+# Technology Stack:

     • Node (10.15.1)
     • MongoDb

-Prerequisites:
+# Prerequisites:

     • Bitcoin daemon :
         Used for interaction with testnet/mainnet.
     • Bitcoin Full Node:
         You check how to setup Bitcoin Node here - https://github.com/bitcoin/bitcoin/blob/master/doc/build-unix.md

-NPM Dependencies:
+# NPM Dependencies:

 These dependencies will be installed by default using *npm i* command by navigating inside project directory